 8 Causal inference with G-computation

-Randomized experiments are often considered to be the “gold standard” research design for causal inference.
+Randomized experiments are often considered the gold standard research design for causal inference.
 Assigning individuals to different treatments at random ensures that, on average and under ideal conditions, the groups we compare have similar background characteristics.
 This overall similarity gives us more confidence that any differences to emerge between groups are caused by the treatments of interest.
 Randomized experiments are powerful tools but, unfortunately, they are often impractical or unethical.
 In such cases, we must turn to observational data.

 Drawing causal inference from observational data can be difficult.
 Often, factors beyond the analyst’s control influence both the exposure to treatment and the outcome of interest.
 Such confounding variables can introduce bias in our estimates of the treatment effect.

-Imagine a study designed to assess the impact of daily vitamin D supplementation (treatment) on bone density (outcome).
-If the analyst finds that individuals taking vitamin D have higher bone density, they may be tempted to conclude that supplementation directly enhances bone health.
-However, people who choose to take vitamin D might also be more health-conscious and engage in other bone-strengthening activities, such as regular exercise or consuming a calcium-rich diet.
-These confounding factors can obscure the true causal effect of vitamin D supplements on bone density.
-They can introduce bias in our estimates.
+Imagine a study designed to assess the effect of daily vitamin D supplementation on bone density.
+If an analyst finds that individuals taking vitamin D have higher bone density, they may be tempted to conclude that supplementation directly enhances bone health.
+However, people who choose to take vitamin D might also be more health-conscious and engage in other bone-strengthening activities, such as exercising or eating calcium-rich foods.
+These confounding factors can obscure the true causal effect.
+They can introduce bias in the analyst’s estimates.

 As we will see below, G-computation estimates are equivalent to the counterfactual predictions and comparisons discussed in Chapters 5 and 6.
 They are also closely related to the estimates we can obtain by Inverse Probability Weighting (IPW), another popular causal inference tool.
-IPW and G-computation impose similar identification assumptions, with one key difference: the former requires us to model the process that determines who gets treated, whereas the latter requires us to model the outcome variable.2
+IPW and G-computation impose similar identification assumptions, with one key difference: the former models the process that determines who gets treated, whereas the latter models the outcome variable.2

 Our goal is to estimate the effect of a treatment \(D\) on an outcome \(Y\).
-To express this effect as a formal estimand, and to understand the assumptions required to target that estimand, we need to introduce a bit of notation from the potential outcomes tradition of causal inference (Section 1.1.3, Imbens and Rubin (2015), Morgan and Winship (2015)).
+To express this effect as a formal estimand, and to understand the assumptions required to target that estimand, we need to introduce a bit of notation from the potential outcomes tradition of causal inference.3

 The first term we need to define represents the value of the treatment, or explanatory variable.
 When \(D_i=1\), the individual \(i\) is assigned to the treatment group.
 When \(D_i=0\), \(i\) is part of the control group.